An overview of Gerolsteiner Brunnen’s impressive history - from its humble beginnings in 1888 to a global leadership today.

 Gerolsteiner opens one of the most modern processing plants of its kind in Europe and underpins its position as a leader in the mineral water industry.

-After eight years in development, Gerolsteiner is the first company to introduce a 1 litre PET bottle that is reusable.
+After eight years in development, Gerolsteiner is the first company to introduce a 1 liter PET bottle that is reusable.
 Used for both Gerolsteiner Sparkling and Gerolsteiner Stille Quelle, it is not only lighter than glass, but also unbreakable – two characteristics that consumers almost take for granted today.
 The new reusable bottle is sold in 12 x 1 liter crates.

 The PET reusable bottle not only lays the foundation for Germany-wide distribution of the Gerolsteiner brand, but also revolutionises the entire mineral water market.